Non-Asymptotic Analysis of (Sticky) Track-and-Stop: Introduction

-When there are multiple correct answers, Sticky Track-and-Stop \cite{degenne2019pure} offers a solution to pure exploration problems while enjoying asymptotic optimality guarantees.
+\paragraph{Multiple-Answer Problems and \stas} When there are multiple correct answers, \stas \citep{degenne2019pure} offers a solution to pure exploration problems while enjoying asymptotic optimality.
 However, to the best of our knowledge, there is no variant of \stas that achieves finite-confidence guarantees in arbitrary multiple-answer problems.
 More broadly, we are not aware of any algorithm providing finite-confidence guarantees for general multiple-answer problems.
 Prior work has largely focused on \emph{specific subclasses} of pure exploration problems.
-Among these, the most studied one is $\epsilon$-best arm identification \cite{garivier2021nonasymptoticsequentialtestsoverlapping,kocak2021epsilon,jourdan2023varepsilon}.
-Here, it is worth mentioning that \citet{jourdan2023varepsilon} analyze a top-two sampling method that achieves both asymptotic optimality and finite-confidence guarantees.
+Among these, the most studied one is $\epsilon$-best arm identification \citep[e.g.,][]{even2002pac,kalyanakrishnan2012pac,karnin2013almost,kocak2021epsilon,jourdan2023varepsilon,jin2024optimal}.
+Nonetheless, none of these studies can be applied to the general pure exploration setting of \citet{degenne2019pure}.